 The Capital District Wildlife Management Area (WMA) is located in the towns of Berlin and Stephentown in Rensselaer County, NY.
 Winter, spring, summer, or fall, if you are craving some Adirondack-like scenery, this 4,000-acre (soon to be 10,000-acre) parcel of woods is the place to go.
 While touring the many interior access roads (they are not plowed in winter), you may see deer, fisher, or even a moose.
 [Read more…] about Exploring The Capital District Wildlife Management Area

 Adirondack Land Trust has purchased 187 acres in the town of North Elba, Essex County, NY, to protect one of the most iconic views in the Adirondacks.
 The tract is bordered by State Route 73, the Adirondack Loj Road, New York State Forest Preserve and private lands and features forest and grassland habitats.
 From the property, there are stunning views of the High Peaks Wilderness, the Olympic ski jumps, and Whiteface Mountain.
 [Read more…] about Iconic Adirondack High Peaks Vista Conserved

-The Erie Canalway National Heritage Corridor is calling for entries for its 15th annual Erie Canalway Photo Contest.
-Images should convey the unique character of New York’s canals and canal communities.
+The Erie Canalway National Heritage Corridor has announced a call for entries for its 18th annual Erie Canalway Photo Contest.
+Images should convey people enjoying activities on the waterway and Canalway Trail or show the unique character of New York’s canals and canal communities.
+Winning photos will be featured in the 2024 Erie Canalway calendar.
 [Read more…] about Erie Canalway Photo Contest Call for Entries